 What is a 7(a) loan?

-The 7(a) Loan Program, SBA’s most common loan program, includes financial help for small businesses with special requirements.
-This is a good option when real estate is part of a business purchase, but it can also be used for:
+The 7(a) Loan Program, SBA’s primary business loan program, provides loan guaranties to lenders that allow them to provide financial help for small businesses with special requirements.
+7(a) loans can be used for:

 - Short- and long-term working capital

 - Refinancing current business debt